-N. A Program Director may request the Office of University Counsel to exempt the Program from specific requirements.
-All such requests must be submitted to the Office of University Counsel in writing on the PolicyTech Related Documents (120 Required Language for Request for Exemption from Minors on Campus Requirements form) and at least two weeks before the Program, except with good cause.
+N. A Program Director may request the Minors on Campus coordinator to exempt the Program from specific requirements.
+All such requests must be submitted to the Minors on Campus coordinator in writing on the PolicyTech Related Documents (120 Required Language for Request for Exemption from Minors on Campus Requirements form) and at least two weeks before the Program, except with good cause.

 VI.
 Policy and Procedures Specific to Programs that Include Overnight Housing

 In addition to the requirements specified in Section V, the Sponsoring Unit must also adopt and implement procedures for proper supervision of Minors in Tennessee Tech housing.
 See PolicyTech Related Documents (120 Template Overnight Participant Rules.)
 The following must be included:

 1. Written permission signed by the parent/legal guardian for the Minor to reside in

 2. A curfew time that is age-appropriate for the participants, but in no case shall it be later than midnight.